James DeAnda: Early life and education

-Born in Houston, Texas to Mexican immigrants, DeAnda's attendance at Texas A&M University was interrupted by World War II service in the United States Marine Corps in the Pacific.
+Born in Houston to Mexican immigrants, DeAnda's attendance at Texas A&M University was interrupted by World War II service in the United States Marine Corps in the Pacific.
 Graduating from Texas A&M with a Bachelor of Arts degree in 1948, he then received a Bachelor of Laws from the University of Texas School of Law in 1950.
-He was in private practice in Houston from 1951 to 1955, and in Corpus Christi, Texas from 1955 to 1979.
+He was in private practice in Houston from 1951 to 1955 and in Corpus Christi from 1955 to 1979.
 In the early 1950s, he was on the plaintiff's team in Hernandez v.
 Texas, writing most of the briefs.
 In the late 1960s, he was among those who organized the Texas Rural Legal Assistance Organization and the Mexican American Legal Defense and Education Fund.

 Federal judicial service

 On February 13, 1979, DeAnda was nominated by President Jimmy Carter to a new seat on the United States District Court for the Southern District of Texas created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on May 10, 1979, and received his commission on May 11, 1979.
-He served as Chief Judge from 1988 until retiring from the bench on October 1, 1992.
+He served as chief judge from 1988 until retiring from the bench on October 1, 1992.
 After retirement, he returned to private practice in Houston until 2005.